ChamanAgrawal/GSoC19_Report/README.md

 ### [Ticket #28222: Implement Shifted Knuth Correspondence](https://trac.sagemath.org/ticket/28222)
-Like Super RSK algorithm, Shifted Knuth insertion is also a combination of row and column insertion.
-It provides a correspondence between a primed matrix A and a pair (P, Q) of same shaped shifted tableaux.
-For each entry, the insertion routine starts with row bumping and if the bumped element is from the main diagonal then the bumping procedure switches to column bumping and continues.
+Like super RSK algorithm, shifted Knuth insertion is also a combination of row and column insertion.
+It provides a correspondence between a primed matrix A and a pair (P, Q) of shifted tableaux of the same shape.
+For each entry, the insertion routine starts with row bumping, and if the bumped element is from the main diagonal, then the bumping procedure switches to column bumping and continues.

 **Reference**: Bruce E. Sagan.
 [Shifted tableaux, Schur Q-functions, and a conjecture of R. Stanley](https://users.math.msu.edu/users/sagan/Papers/Old/sts-pub.pdf).
 Journal of Combinatorial Theory, Series A Volume 45 (1987), pp. 62-103.
 ```python